Million Pound Property Experiment

 Million Pound Property Experiment is a television series which aired on BBC Two in the United Kingdom in 2003–2004 in which designers Colin McAllister and Justin Ryan bought, renovated and re-sold properties for a profit.
 They gambled with a £100,000 loan from the BBC, with the ultimate goal being a sale of a property for £1 million.

 Viewers saw them buy, renovate and sell seven properties across Britain, ranging from £100,000 to £1.25 million.
 It drew an audience of over four million regular viewers as they attempted to leap up the property ladder in seven rungs.
 They began by buying a house in Birmingham for £100,000 and traded up after every sale on a nationwide challenge to find the next potential property.
 After two and a half years and seven TV episodes, they ended with a net profit of £290,000.
 The programme stars Colin McAllister and Justin Ryan as interior designers and Nigel Leck, a full-time developer who project-managed their refurbishments.
 At the end of the series, the loan from the BBC was repaid with interest, and the profits were donated to Children in Need.

-In retrospect this massive profit of £290,000 was only possible due to a massive house price bubble that only 3 years later brought the financial system to its knees, such programs should serve as a warning to people regarding investment bubbles.

 Colin and Justin's book, The Million Pound Property Experiment, was published in 2003.